What is Cost of Preferred Stock?

 The cost of preferred equity, barring unusual circumstances, typically does not have a material impact on the ultimate firm valuation.

-Thus, if the preferred equity amount is minuscule, it could be lumped together with debt, and the net impact on the valuation is going to be marginal.
+Therefore, if the preferred equity amount is minuscule, it could be lumped together with debt, and the net impact on the valuation is going to be marginal.
+Nevertheless, a company’s preferred stock must still be properly accounted for in the firm value calculation.

-Cost of Preferred Stock vs Cost of Equity / Debt
+Cost of Preferred Stock vs. Cost of Equity

 In the capital structure, preferred stock sits in between debt and common equity – and these are the three key inputs for the cost of capital (WACC) calculation.